edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppServiceConfigurable/details/TargetType.md

               MimeType: "application/text"
     ```

-If along with this pipeline configuration, you also configured the `Trigger` to be `http` trigger,  you could then send any data to the app-service-configurable' s `/api/{{api_version}}/trigger` endpoint and have it compressed, encrypted and sent to your configured URL above.
+If along with this pipeline configuration, you also configured the `Trigger` to be `http` trigger,  you could then send any data to the app-service-configurable's `/api/{{api_version}}/trigger` endpoint and have it compressed, encrypted and sent to your configured URL above.

 !!! example "Example - HTTP Trigger configuration"
     ```yaml